 A germinating seed of a tree soon uses up its own resources to grow a primary root, its radicle.
-The radicle rapidly penetrates the soil to start providing the shoot with water and nutrients.
+This active tissue rapidly penetrates the soil to start providing the shoot with water and nutrients.
 Then lateral roots emerge from the radicle and these in turn form branches, many of which spread close to the soil surface rather than penetrating deeply.
 At the tips of the roots a clump of cells, a meristem, continually produces new cells both behind and forwards.
 The lower new cells develop forward into a cap of loosely bound cells.
 These are fat with vesicles of a watery, gelatinous, material: a mucigel.
 As a growing root pushes through the soil it discards these cap cells, which disintegrate to form a blob of gel around the root tip, lubricating and easing its passage through the soil.

 Behind a root's meristem new cells grow and differentiate into layers for separate tasks.
 Outermost is the epidermis, just one cell thick.
 From each epidermal cell projects a thin hair as a simple extension of the cell surface.
 Root-hairs are active at the tips of advancing roots, taking up water with its dissolved nutrients through this array of large surface area.
 As the root continues to branch, each meristem at the root tip provides cells for the bulk of the root, its cortex layer.
-Cells at the centre of the cortex specialize further into transport tubes (xylem) allowing water and nutrients to reach the shoot, and as a contra-flow down phloem tubes to conduct nourishing sap down from the highest leaves to the tips of roots.
-A root and its branches of a wind-thrown Douglas-fir, Pseudotsuga menziesii, showing how they divide finely and spread to penetrate soil.
+Cells at the centre of the cortex specialize further into transport tubes (xylem) allowing water and nutrients to reach the shoot.
+There is a contra-flow: down phloem tubes to conduct nourishing sap down from the highest leaves to the tips of roots.

 Branching growth of the roots will never cease in the life of the tree.
 As the shoot grows the main roots need to radiate in search of nutrients and to support the shoot.
 But older roots also continue to produce branches close to the centre of the root system so that the soil here continues to be exploited.
 So spread of roots away from the shoot is limited, rarely more than twice the diameter of the mature leafy canopy.
 The roots branch, extend, do their work, die back and regrow within this perimeter.

 A researcher studying roots of a stand of seventy year old northern red oaks (Quercus rubra) in eastern USA examined samples of soil of one cubic centimetre.
 He found there one thousand root tips with a calculated total length of 2.5 metres.
 Although these fine roots occupied only three percent of the soil cube their surface area was about six square centimetres, without counting the huge surface area of all the root-hairs.

 Life in soil is physically harsh and the demands of the shoot are great, so new fine roots must be replaced rapidly.
 As the root tip advances it leaves behind a trail of spent mucilage and cells.
 Redundant root branches rot where they ceased to function.
-Under a typical forest in a temperate climate between one and five tonnes of dead roots are left each year in the soil of an area of one hectare.
+Under a typical forest in a temperate climate between one and five tonnes of dead roots are left each year in the soil under an area of one hectare.
+All this dead plant material can be counted as a store of carbon in soil.